TroelsMortensen/TodoAppWalkthrough/README.md

 ### Current roadmap (prioritized)
+* add priority and category to todo items.
 * filtering the view of todos (use a filter object, with fluent builder)
-* add priority to todo items.

 * add users
 * change file storage to use json instead of binary
 * refactor the open * View method in ViewHandler to one method